Get the word out.

 Other than watching the Nats with his wife and two sons, Nick’s favorite thing to do is helping people tell stories more effectively.
 As he says, everyone’s got some good ones.

-Katrina Gill is the owner of Gill Research LLC.
-She has provided customized services, counsel and support to many organizations, including Ace Hardware, American Century, Baxter, Delta Air Lines, Eureka, Harrah’s Entertainment, Harvard University, Household, JPMorgan Chase, Merck & Co., Moody’s Investor Services, National PTA, Pergo, Quaker Oats, Solvay Pharmaceuticals, State Farm Insurance, St. Vincent Hospital System, Wells Fargo Home Mortgage, Wells Fargo Consumer Credit Group, Wells Fargo Home & Consumer Finance Group and the YMCA of the USA.
+She is the owner of Gill Research LLC and has provided customized services, counsel and support to many organizations, including Ace Hardware, American Century, Baxter, Delta Air Lines, Eureka, Harrah’s Entertainment, Harvard University, Household, JPMorgan Chase, Merck & Co., Moody’s Investor Services, National PTA, Pergo, Quaker Oats, Solvay Pharmaceuticals, State Farm Insurance, St. Vincent Hospital System, Wells Fargo Home Mortgage, Wells Fargo Consumer Credit Group, Wells Fargo Home & Consumer Finance Group and the YMCA of the USA.

 Prior to forming Gill Research, Katrina was Director of Research at L.C.
-Williams & Associates, a PR and research counseling firm in Chicago, IL.
-Before that, she led the strategic communication research and measurement function as Practice Leader for the Ragan Consulting Group, a division of Lawrence Ragan Communications, Inc. in Chicago, IL.
-Before joining Ragan, she specialized in market research for e-commerce clients with the Thomson Corporation.
+Williams & Associates, a PR and research counsulting firm in Chicago, IL.

 Katrina is formally educated in research methodology and has completed post-graduate study on a doctoral track in clinical psychology at the University of Missouri.
 She graduated with a master’s degree in clinical psychology from the University of Missouri and a bachelor’s degree in applied psychology from the University of Illinois.

-Rob Friedman loves how words and ideas can touch hearts and affect change.
+Rob Friedman is an affiliate consultant for Ragan Consulting Group.
+He loves how words and ideas can touch hearts and affect change.

 He got his start in the late ’80s at Ragan Communications, editing Speechwriter’s Newsletter and teaching workshops on various forms of business writing.
 While there, he worked with Larry Ragan to put together the first national speechwriters conference.